New York’s Men’s Pelvic Floor Physical Therapy Center

 We offer a holistic approach to regain control of your pelvic muscles, decrease your pain, and improve bowel/bladder control.
 Today’s increased understanding of pelvic floor muscle dysfunction/pain, bowel and bladder dysfunction, have made it much easier to treat these conditions.

 Biofeedback: The most common method of treatment involves using biofeedback.
 During biofeedback, your therapists use specialized sensors, which measures how your pelvic floor muscles move as well as how well they’re working.
 During a session, we’ll guide you by giving you specific feedback on how to change and improve your muscle coordination.

 Pivotal Physical Therapy combines biofeedback with other treatment methods to form a holistic approach to alleviate your symptoms and improve function.
-We provide a comfortable environment and pride ourselves on clear lines of communication.
 We may utilize other methods including:

 Manual soft tissue mobilization: The pelvic floor muscles and genital areas may be tender, tense, and/or have trigger points.
 Manual therapy may alleviate or decrease muscle symptoms.

 Core training and Postural Re-education: Pelvic floor muscles are an important part of the abdominal core system.
 Therefore, it is important that the patient has an understanding of a synergistic relationship and how intricately they are linked.
 An experienced therapist will be able to seamlessly link all the physical deficits together and provide you with an individualized treatment plan.